ranjithh77/Ranjith/README.md

-# Ranjith
+# A P Ranjith Kumar
 # Aspiring Data Scientist

-Well-respected Computer Science graduate with excellent skills in Problem solving, Python, SQL, Machine Learning,Deep learning and Data Visualization.
-Seeking to leverage statistical modeling, data wrangling, and predictive analytics to deliver real-world business solutions.
-Experienced with technologies such as Pandas, NumPy,Excel  and Power BI in extracting actionable insights from large datasets.
-Looking to assume an entry-level Data Scientist position to enable data-driven decision-making and ongoing improvement.
+Analytical and motivated Computer Science Engineer skilled in Python, Machine Learning,Deep Learning and Cloud technologies.
+Passionate about solving complex data challenges and building intelligent systems using AI and Generative AI.
+Seeking a data- driven or AI-focused role where I can apply technical expertise, innovation, and problem- solving to deliver impactful business insights.